Working Hours Act – the most important points in brief

 Break times

+Important: As an employee, you may not voluntarily give up your break.
+The law clearly prohibits this.
+Employees who do this are not doing themselves or their company any favors.
+After all, physical and mental health are more important than a half-hour lunch break.
 There must be a half-hour break after 6 hours of work at the latest.
-The law is not as specific when it comes to regulating break times as it is in other areas.
+The law is not as specific about break times as it is about other things.
 Each company must regulate this itself.
-In manufacturing companies – for example in production at car manufacturers – there are often 15-minute breaks in between so that the employees stay focused and fewer mistakes are made.
+In manufacturing companies – for example in production at car manufacturers – there are often 15-minute breaks in between so that employees can stay focused and fewer mistakes are made.
 After 9 hours of work, the Working Hours Act even provides for an additional 15-minute break, i.e. a total of three quarters of an hour.
+Another important note: Many short breaks, such as 5-minute smoking breaks, do not add up to the legally required 30-minute break after 6 hours.
+A break must last at least 15 minutes at a time to be recognized as a rest break.

 Example break times

 One employee works through her lunch break every day because the deadlines are too tight.
-On the other hand, she gets tired much more quickly in the evening and is totally unfocused for the last hour of work.
-Will it pay off for the company?
+In return, she gets tired much quicker in the evening and is totally unfocused for the last hour of working time.
+Does that pay off for the company?
 Probably not.
-And on top of that, she goes home in the evening with a bad feeling because she knows for sure that she wasn’t productive in the end.
-And that also has an impact on mental health.
+What’s more, she goes home in the evening with a bad feeling because she knows she wasn’t productive in the end.
+And that also affects her mental health.
+If you as a manager notice that employees are not taking their breaks, it is not only in the interests of the law if you insist that your people take breaks.
+However, this does not mean that you are not flexible when it comes to organizing working hours.

 Rest periods